Ever-QN/react-ts-shopping-cart/README.md

 ## React Shopping Cart Application

-This is a simple shopping cart application built using React and TypeScript.
+This is a simple shopping cart application built using React, Typescript and Tailwind.
 It allows users to view and add items to their shopping cart.

 ## Features